CRM and MAP: Similar on the Surface Only

 - Increasing target reach rates

-If you’re producing effective inbound marketing content, generating a steady flow of new, organic leads and ready to scale your successful efforts, then finding the right Marketing Automation Platform, with an well integrated CRM is a must.
+If you’re producing effective inbound marketing content, generating a steady flow of new, organic leads, and ready to scale your successful efforts, then finding the right Marketing Automation Platform, with a well-integrated CRM is a must.
 ActiveDEMAND integrates natively with many of the most popular CRMs.